CityofToronto/bdit_data-sources/volumes/vds/readme.md

 - `summarize_lengths` Deletes data from RDS `vds.veh_length_15min` for specific date and then inserts summary from `vds.raw_vdsvehicledata`.

 ## Data Ops: something went wrong predictably, how do I fix it?
 **Need to retry a task?**
 - Task groups are organized to include "delete" statements prior to each insert, so you should safely be able to re-run any failed **task group**.

 **New sensor type added?**
 - If new sensor types are added, you may need to update `vds.detector_inventory` `expected_bins` [case statement](sql/views/create-view-detector_inventory.sql) and run inserts to add those records to [`conuts_15min`](sql/insert/insert_counts_15min.sql) and [`conuts_15min_bylane`](sql/insert/insert_counts_15min_bylane.sql).
 (This process could be improved with use of triggers, but would require many other changes).

 **Sensor type incorrectly classified?**
 - If you find yourself updating an incorrect value for `expected_bins`, see [example](sql/adhoc_updates/update-incorrect_expected_bins.sql).
 You will need to manually update those rows in `counts_15min` and `counts_15min_bylane`

 **Raw data missing fkeys?**
 - If there are updates to the `vdsconfig` or `entity_locations` tables following inserts to raw_* tables (this shouldn't happen anymore since there are now task dependencies), you may need to update those rows to add manually fkeys and then summarize those records into downstream tables.
 See examples for [`vdsdata`](sql/adhoc_updates/update-missing_fkeys_vdsdata.sql) and [`vdsvehicledata`](sql/adhoc_updates/update-missing_fkeys_vdsvehicledata.sql).

-**No data system wide?**
+**No/low data system wide?**
 - The pipeline is running succesfully but producing low/no volumes of data?
-Contact Simon Foo (Transnomis) and Steven Bon (City of Toronto).
+First double check Transnomis Database and ITS Central, then contact Simon Foo (Transnomis) and Steven Bon (City of Toronto).

 **No data for a specific sensor?**
 - There are occasional (usually annual) opportunities to repair RESCU detectors, for example: https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/bridges-and-expressways/expressways/gardiner-expressway/gardiner-expressway-maintenance-program/.
 Check with management.